History of slavery in Alabama: Settlement and cotton industry expansion

 Originally part of the Mississippi Territory, the Alabama Territory was formed in 1817.
 Like its neighbors, the Alabama Territory was fertile ground for the surging cotton crop, and soon became one of the major destinations for African-American slaves who were being shipped to the Southeastern United States.
 Following the patenting of the cotton gin (in 1793), the War of 1812, and the defeat and expulsion of the Creek Nation in the 1810s, European-American settlement in Alabama was intensified, as was the presence of slavery on newly established plantations in the territory.
+Minister Elias Cornelius observed slave trading in Huntsville in 1817, writing in his journal:

 Alabama was admitted as the 22nd state on December 14, 1819.
-Huntsville, Alabama served as temporary capital from 1819 to 1820, when the seat of government moved to Cahaba in Dallas County.
+Huntsville, Alabama, served as temporary capital from 1819 to 1820, when the seat of government moved to Cahaba in Dallas County.
 Within 20 years of becoming a state, Alabama was the largest cotton producer in the US, producing 23% of the nation's cotton crop.

 The Alabama Fever land rush was underway when the state was admitted to the Union, with settlers and land speculators pouring into the state to take advantage of fertile land suitable for cotton cultivation.
 Part of the frontier in the 1820s and 1830s, its constitution provided for universal suffrage for white men.

 Alabama had an estimated population of under 10,000 people in 1810, but it increased to more than 300,000 people by 1830.
 Most Native American tribes were completely removed from the state within a few years of the passage of the Indian Removal Act by Congress in 1830.

 By 1861 nearly 45% of the population of Alabama were slaves, and slave plantation agriculture was the center of the Alabama economy.
 Cotton made up over half of US exports at the time, and southern plantations produced three-fourths of the global cotton supply.

 Civil war and abolition

 Alabama was one of the first seven states to withdraw from the Union prior to the American Civil War.

+The slave trade continued unabated in Alabama until at least 1863, with busy markets in Mobile and Montgomery largely undisputed by the war.

 Slavery had been theoretically abolished by President Abraham Lincoln's Emancipation Proclamation which proclaimed, in 1863, that only slaves located in territories that were in rebellion from the United States were free.
 Since the U.S. government was not in effective control of many of these territories until later in the war, many of these slaves proclaimed to be free by the Emancipation Proclamation were still held in servitude until those areas came back under Union control.
-Slavery was officially abolished in the United States, following the end of the US Civil War by the Thirteenth Amendment which took effect on December 18, 1865.
+Chattel slavery was officially abolished in the United States, following the end of the American Civil War by the Thirteenth Amendment which took effect on December 18, 1865.